Ntropish/zgdb/MISSION.md

   - **Rich Relationships:** First-class support for `one-to-one`, `one-to-many`, and abstract `many-to-many` relationships.
   - **Polymorphism:** A robust API for defining relationships to one of several possible entity types.
   - **Indexing:** Support for defining single or composite-key database indexes (`btree`, `hash`, `fulltext`) directly in the schema.
+  - **Declarative Authorization:** A powerful `auth` property to define granular access control rules directly on entities, fields, and relationships.
+These rules are compiled into the database schema and enforced by the runtime.

 ### 3.2.
 The Generator Pipeline (`@tsmk/zg`)